 - Beef post-harvest — Best practices, new research and trends for producers, butchers and meat wholesalers, retailers and consumers.

-- Halal and kosher meat — Halal and kosher are faith practices related to foods that are permissible to eat.
+- Halal and kosher meat market assessment — Halal and kosher are faith practices related to foods that are permissible to eat.
 Both present market opportunities for Minnesota farmers and businesses.

 Raising birds for meat